nirai-compiler/thirdparty/win-python/README.txt

 build your desired target.
 The interpreter executable is built in the top level directory.

+To get an optimized build of Python, "configure --enable-optimizations" before you run make.
+This sets the default make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.
+For more details, see the sections bellow.

 Once you have built a Python interpreter, see the subsections below on testing and installation.
 If you run into trouble, see the next section.